by Dr. C.H. Weaver M.D. updated 10/2021

 The Phase 3 KEYNOTE-716 clinical trial evaluated adjuvant Keytruda treatment in 954 patients with stage IIB and IIC melanoma that had been surgically resected.
 Following surgery half of the patients received Keytruda and half did not.
 At the interim analysis, treatment with improved the duration of remission with cancer recurrence.
 The Phase 3 KEYNOTE-716 clinical trial evaluated Keytruda treatment in 954 patients with stage IIB and IIC melanoma that had been surgically resected.
 Following surgery half of the patients received Keytruda and half did not.

 At the interim analysis it was determined that Keytruda treatment improved the duration of remission without cancer recurrence.
 Fewer patients treated with Keytruda experienced recurrence and at 12 months 90.5% of Keytruda treated patients survived cancer free compared to only 83% of those not treated with Keytruda.

 Alpha interferon is a biologic therapy that stimulates the immune system and is approved by the U.S. Food and Drug Administration for use as adjuvant therapy in patients with high-risk melanoma.6-8 Clinical trials have demonstrated that patients with stage II melanoma treated with high-dose interferon alpha-2b and pegylated interferon can delay the time to cancer recurrence but do not experience improve overall survival.

 Questions to ask your physician

-Newer precision cancer medicines and immunotherapy have improved the outcomes of patients with stage III melanoma and are currently being evaluated in stage II disease.
+Newer precision cancer medicines and immunotherapy have improved the outcomes of patients with stage II and III melanoma.
 Patients should ask their doctor about these advances and if they should undergo genomic testing of their cancer and /or participate in a clinical trial evaluating newer adjuvant therapy treatments.

 Strategies to Improve Treatment